 One of the preliminary causes of cakey makeup is dry skin.
 No matter how much you prepare your skin before your makeup routine, your skin ends up looking patchy.
-The quick fix for this is to take a few drops of face oil at the back of your hand.
-Dab a makeup sponge into the oil and press it very lightly on your face, especially on the patchy areas.
+The solution is to wet your face with a warm cloth to open the pores and hydrate the skin.
+Next, apply dry oil to the skin by gently massaging in circular motions.
+This will allow the skin to absorb the product, thus adding moisture to dehydrated skin.
 With this hack, all your foundation, concealer, and bronzer will blend seamlessly into your skin.

 6. Use A Setting Powder For Oily Skin